|Type of medicine||Antihistamine (non-drowsy)|

 |Available as||Tablets and oral solution|

-Exposure to substances such as pollen, animal fur, house dust or an insect bite can cause the body to produce a chemical called histamine.
-The release of histamine causes allergic symptoms which can include skin rashes, sneezing, watery eyes, runny nose and itching.
-Cetirizine stops the effects of histamine and helps to relieve these symptoms.
+Exposure to substances such as pollen, pet fur, house dust or insect bites can cause the body to produce a chemical called histamine.
+The release of histamine causes allergic symptoms which can include itchy rashes, sneezing, watery eyes and a runny or blocked nose.

-Before taking cetirizine make sure your doctor or pharmacist knows:
+Before taking desloratadine make sure your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.